Blackmesa-Canteen/Blackmesa-Canteen/README.md

 ---

 I can work efficiently with:
-- Java, Python, JavaScript, TypeScript, C#, C;
+- Java, TypeScript/JavaScript, Python, C#, C;

 I'd like to be:
 - Back-end developer.
 I can work with Spring Boot, Spring Cloud, MyBatis, Redis, Docker, Node.js, Python Flask, Python Django, PyQt5, .NET Core and so on.
 I have taken several group projects.
 I also worked for a computer vision project in Python with Tensorflow, and a parallel computing project with MPI pattern.